MugilanGN/Flowchart-Generator/README.md

 Indents don't affect the program, so nothing has to be indented, and incorrect indentation is allowed

+The capitalization of the keywords is extremely important.
+If an error occurs, double check if you have capitalized the keywords like "TO" and "FOR" properly

 ELSE IF is not available, but nested IFs are possible

 The ENDIF and ELSE blocks are mandatory, and ELSE must have something inside (anything)